-Incredibly, both of 3iQ’s custody and surveillance providers are U.S. institutions, suggesting Canadian regulators have a softer, if not more progressive, view of how a Bitcoin fund could be operated safely in the securities market.
+Incredibly, 3iQ’s custody and surveillance providers are U.S. institutions, suggesting that Canadian regulators have a more progressive view of how a Bitcoin fund could be operated safely in the securities market.
 3iQ plans to custody the fund’s BTC with Gemini Trust Company while using VanEck for its index and market data.
-Both firms are based in New York and ironically are counted amongst the SEC’s rejected ETF applicants.
+Both firms are based in New York and, ironically, are amongst the SEC’s rejected ETF applicants.

 Congresswoman Sylvia Garcia (D-TX) and her colleague Congressman Lance Gooden (R-TX) introduced the Managed Stablecoins are Securities Act of 2019.
 This piece of legislation would protect consumers against certain cryptocurrencies, such as Facebook Libra Project.
 The bill would clarify that “managed stablecoins” are securities under the Security Exchange Act of 1934 and thus regulated by the Security and Exchange Commission.

-There are over $400 million worth of illicit activities conducted via XRP, and a large portion of these activities are scams and Ponzi schemes, Elliptic, a blockchain analytics startup, found in its research.
+Over $400 million worth of illicit activities are conducted via XRP, a large portion of which are scams and Ponzi schemes, according to Elliptic’s research.

-According to La Stampa, Bitcoin is used more than 215,800 times per month for online purchases in Italy, while American Express is used just 189,000 per month.
+One interesting report comes from Italy.
+It appears that Italians Prefer BTC to Visa or Mastercard When Shopping Online.
+La Stampa reported that Bitcoin comes in at third place, just behind PayPal and PostePay, in the list of the most used methods of online payment systems.
+Italians use Bitcoin for shopping online more widely than traditional credit cards.
+It is used more than 215,800 times per month for online purchases in Italy, while American Express is used just 189,000 per month.
 Visa, Mastercard, and other credit cards lag with only 33,950 online transactions per month.

-A Texas academic created a stir last year by alleging that Bitcoin’s astronomical surge in 2017 was probably triggered by manipulation.
-He’s now doubling down with a striking new claim: a single market whale was likely behind the misconduct, seemingly with the power to move prices at will.
+created a stir last year with a study that alleges that Bitcoin’s astronomical surge in 2017 was probably triggered by manipulation.
+Now, Griffin is doubling down with the claim that a single market whale was likely behind the misconduct, seemingly with the power to move prices at will.

 “Our results suggest instead of thousands of investors moving the price of Bitcoin, it’s just one large one,” Griffin said in an interview.
 “Years from now, people will be surprised to learn investors handed over billions to people they didn’t know and who faced little oversight.”

-Second interesting technical analysis tool is relation between mining and BTC price.
-This theory suggests that mining value and price strongly relates to each other.
-As price starts to drop, it is become less attractive to mine more.
-Second miners hurry to sell what they have mined while price is still high.
-This sell-off triggers another wave of price drop and cycle repeats.
+The second technical question is the relationship between mining and BTC price.
+The theory suggests that mining value and price are closely related.
+As the price starts to drop, it becomes less attractive to mine more.
+Miners hurry to sell what they have mined while the price is still high.
+This sell-off triggers another wave of price drops, and the cycle repeats.

-The followers of this theory mostly look at hash rate dynamic -when it starts to slow, it works like early sign of mining contraction and possible decreasing of BTC value.
-Currently market stands at the point where has rate stagnates.
+The followers of this theory mostly look at the hash rate dynamic.
+When it starts to slow, it serves as an early sign of a mining contraction and possible decrease of BTC value.